 Not All Cloud Is Created Equal: Cloud-Native vs Cloud-Based ERP

-- 3 min read
+- 4 min read

-But there's a problem.
 "Cloud-based" doesn't always mean what you think it means, and the difference has a very real impact on your business.

-The Shortcut That Created a Lot of Confusion
+Shortcut That Created a Lot of Confusion

 Most chose the shortcut.